-Mr. Gerke is the General Counsel and Chief Administrative Officer at H&R Block (NYSE: HRB), a global consumer tax services provider.
+Mr. Gerke is a Senior Vice President and previously served as the General Counsel and Chief Administrative Officer at H&R Block (NYSE: HRB), a global consumer tax services provider.
 Since joining H&R Block in January 2012, at various times Mr. Gerke has had additional responsibilities, including leadership of the human resources function and serving as interim Chief Executive Officer.
 From January 2011 to April 2011, Mr. Gerke served as Executive Vice President, General Counsel and Secretary of YRC Worldwide, a Fortune 500 transportation service provider.
 From July 2009 to December 2010, Mr. Gerke served as Executive Vice Chairman of CenturyLink, a Fortune 500 integrated communications business.
 From December 2007 to June 2009, he served as President and CEO at Embarq, then a Fortune 500 integrated communications business.
 He also held the position of Executive Vice President and General Counsel - Law and External Affairs at Embarq from May 2006 to December 2007.
 From October 1994 through May 2006, Mr. Gerke held a number of executive and legal positions with Sprint, serving as Executive Vice President and General Counsel for over two years.

-Mr. Gerke is also a former member of the board of directors of Tallgrass Energy GP, LLC, which is the general partner of Tallgrass Energy, LP, CenturyLink; Embarq, and the United States Telecom Association.
+Mr. Gerke was a member of the board of directors of Tallgrass Energy GP, LLC, which is the general partner of Tallgrass Energy, LP from August 2015 to April 2020.
+He is also a past member of the boards of directors of CenturyLink, Embarq, and the United States Telecom Association.
 In addition, he is a former member of the Rockhurst University Board of Trustees and The Greater Kansas City Local Investment Commission Board of Trustees.
 He currently serves as a board member of Consolidated Communications Holdings, Inc. (Nasdaq: CNSL), a leading broadband and business communications provider.
 The Company believes that Mr. Gerke's qualifications to serve on the Board include his experience on the boards and as an executive of various other public companies.